 AcreTrader aims to earn returns for investors in two ways.

-AcreTrader investments are considered long term with a holding period of 5 years.
-Some farmland investments AcreTrader recommends holding for 10 or 20 years.
+AcreTrader investments are considered long term with a holding period of 3 - 5 years.
+Some farmland investments AcreTrader will have holding periods of 5 - 10 years.

 The company is highly selective about which assets of land they choose to be on their platform.
-Their website indicates that they only approve 5% of the opportunities that they research.
+Their website indicates that they approve less than 1% of the opportunities that they research.

 However, in order to take advantage of anything on the AcreTrader platform, you must be an accredited investor.
 Though they do plan on adding the ability for the non-accredited to invest in the future.